ml-explore/mlx/README.md

 [**Documentation**](https://ml-explore.github.io/mlx/build/html/index.html) |
 [**Examples**](#examples)

-MLX is an array framework for machine learning on Apple silicon.
+MLX is an array framework for machine learning on Apple silicon, brought to you by Apple machine learning research.

 Some key features of MLX include: